Zazzles2908/Mini-Agent_ACP/documents/04_SETUP_CONFIG/QUICK_START_GUIDE.md

 **Answer:**

-You're experiencing this in **Claude Desktop**, not in Mini-Agent itself.
+You're experiencing this in **MiniMax-M2 Desktop**, not in Mini-Agent itself.
 Here's why:

 ```
 ┌────────────────────────────────────────────────┐
-│  Claude Desktop (where you are now)            │
+│  MiniMax-M2 Desktop (where you are now)            │
 │  ├─ Uses MCP filesystem server                 │
 │  └─ Restricted to: C:\tmp                      │
 │      (configured in mcp.json)                  │